InfinaMii/uploads/minecraftia.md

 - Items are placed into a barrel after death (temporarily)
 - XP Bottles can be gained by right-clicking an enchant table with a bottle
 - XP Bottles can be smelted in a furnace to return experience
+- Lingering Weakness potions can convert bedrock into stone
 - Chests can be accessed through signs/item frames
+- Cakes can be picked up with Silk Touch
 - Glass breaks faster using a Pickaxe

 ## Loot tables
  (All recipes can be viewed by default from the menu)
 ### Drops
+- Shulkers can drop double shells
+- Tridents are more likely to drop
 - Mobs drop their heads upon death
 - Wandering traders sell miniblock heads
-- Shulkers can drop double shells

 Note: Mob heads don't show up in inventory/when worn due to Bedrock limitations
 ### Quality of Life